dan-willia/CSPB3202-FinalProject/FinalReport.md

 ## Ablation experiment 1

 I was most curious about the network size.
 Was I simply doomed from the beginning by not using a big enough network?
-I tested the optimal hyperparameters with a network size of [64,64].
+I tested the optimal hyperparameters with a network size of [64,64] (the default size).

 ### Result
 **Mean reward: 130.67 +/- 105.04**